-We are a collective of fantasy artists based on the West Coast of Canada.
-The collective was created out of a need for representation in our part of the world for magical art.
-Though Europe and the United States have well-respected fantasy art hubs, Canada lacks in this arena.
-So Melissa Mary Duncan banded friends together in the industry and forged an alliance.
-An outlet where talented artists could reach our audiences and present our art to the world.
+We are a collective of fantasy artists primarily based on the West Coast of Canada.
+The collective was created out of a need for representation, community, and and visibility in our part of the world for magical art.
+Though Europe and the United States have well-known fantasy art hubs, Canada lacks in this arena.
+So Melissa Mary Duncan banded industry friends Tracy Ernst and Janice Murphy together and forged an alliance.
+An outlet where talented artists could reach audiences and present their art to the world.

 Abruptly, Covid-19 foiled our plans!
 By Mid-March, 2020, having sensed what was to come, we closed.
 Our beloved little shop was no longer.